tnychn/opencc-extension/README.md

 <p align="center"><img src="./1.gif" width="50%" /></p>

-A browser extension that converts all text in the current active tab between different Chinese variants.
+A browser extension that converts text in the current active tab between different Chinese variants.

 > This extension is powered by [opencc-js](https://github.com/nk2028/opencc-js),
 > which is a JavaScript API wrapper based on the great [OpenCC](https://github.com/BYVoid/OpenCC) project.